dgtlmoon/sockpuppetbrowser/README.md

 Which one you pick decides whether you run out of inodes.
 A profile is ~198 files and 2.3 MB (cookies, history, login data, caches):

+**WARNING** You cannot use the same profile directory concurrently in Chrome!
+You may see errors such as ` Exception 'Protocol error Target.getBrowserContexts: Target closed.'`, Chrome cannot share the same profile across multiple chrome runners.

 | what you pass | left behind per connection | at 100k pages/day |
 |---|---|---|
 | nothing | nothing | zero |